 9.1 Employment Relationship Problems

 An employment relationship problem is a problem between employee and employer.
 For example, it might be a personal grievance or a dispute about the interpretation, application, or operation of a provision in an employment agreement.

 9.2 Resolving an Employment Relationship Problem

 The employee and employer should first make a reasonable effort to discuss the problem and settle it by mutual agreement.
-(If it’s a personal grievance, it must first be raised with the employer and within 90 days - Personal Grievances are explained further below).
+(If it’s a personal grievance, it must first be raised with the employer and within 90 days, or within 12 months if it about sexual harassment, - Personal Grievances are explained further below).